alexlastoriabutlerjisc/python-tutorial/README.md

 ## Additional
 [Pandas quiz](https://forms.gle/E2vXt9kXqTFPkXBd9) Opens Google Form.
 Responses are collected anonymously, score and answers are provided once the quiz is submitted.

+To request new content or suggest changes to existing content, raise an [issue](https://github.com/alexlastoriabutlerjisc/python-tutorial/issues/new).